marvosyntactical/bnn_intro/README.md

 # ----- Install IPyKernel if using conda or virtualenv -----
 python3 -m ipykernel install --user --name bayes

-# Connect to a free gpu node
+# Start a shell session on a gpu node on your Cluster, e.g. using SLURM:
-srun --mem 16000 --gres=gpu:1 --time=0-02:30:00 -w NODENAME -p dev --pty bash
+srun --mem 16000 --gres=gpu:1 --time=0-02:30:00 -w NODENAME -p partition --pty bash

-# ----- Run jupyter -----
+# ----- Run jupyter there -----
 jupyter notebook --no-browser --port 1234

 # copy one of the URLs displayed by the jupyter command, it should have this format:
 http://localhost:1234/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-# ----- Do Port Forwarding Multiple Times -----
+# ----- Do Port Forwarding -----

-# on ceg-octane, run
+# on yourserver, run
 ssh USERNAME@NODENAME -NL 1234:localhost:1234

-# no output, blinking cursor is desired result

-# locally (on cegate if connected through it), run:
-ssh USERNAME@octane -NL 1234:localhost:1234

-# if you ran the above command on cegate, run on your machine:
-ssh USERNAME@cegate.ziti.uni-heidelberg.de -NL 1234:localhost:1234

 # ----- In Your Browser -----